 Isles Bun and Coffee offers a few other menu items including cookies, cakes, and scones.
 My favorite item was the coffee cake of the day.
 This is different than any coffee cake I have ever had.
 Loaded with berries and peaches, not dry or crumbly, and perfectly sweetened.
 I actually ended up liking this even more than the cinnamon bun…which is saying something.

-This Minneapolis bakery also serves excellent espresso and is located walking distance to Lake of the Isles.
+This Minneapolis bakery also serves excellent espresso and is located within walking distance to Lake of the Isles.
 Another great option for those morning picnics.

 4. Sun Street Breads